 - No relay contacts to wear, thus, no change in performance due to aging.

-- Adds no measurable distortion.
+- Adds only a negligible amount of measurable distortion.

 - Floating photovoltaic MOSFET driver ensures consistent good performance throughout the full swing of the output signal.